 R2

-R², or R-squared, is a statistical metric widely used in regression analysis to evaluate the performance of a model.
-It represents the proportion of variance in the dependent variable that can be explained by the independent variables in the model.
+R², or R-squared, is a statistical metric commonly used to evaluate the performance of regression models.
+It quantifies the proportion of variance in the dependent variable that can be explained by the independent variables in the model.
 R² values range from 0 to 1, where 0 indicates that the model does not explain any variance, and 1 signifies that it perfectly explains the variance.
-Despite its popularity, R² can be misunderstood, particularly regarding its implications for model accuracy and predictive power.
-Understanding R² is crucial for effective data analysis and model evaluation.
+Despite its popularity, R² can be misunderstood, particularly regarding its implications for model accuracy and significance.
+Understanding its proper use is essential for effective data analysis and interpretation in both predictive and explanatory modeling contexts.

 Moving Away From R²